Keys to Successful Business Transfers

 If you have a common vision of your business future, will the objectives of the individual family members be met?
 Family members will work together towards a common vision only if the vision will achieve their personal objectives.

 Does the younger party really want to farm?
-Or is he/ she coming into the business because of pressure from the parents to continue the business.
+Or is a son or daughter coming into the business because of pressure from the parents to continue the business.

-Often the most successful situations are those where the son or daughter has tried something else before returning to the farm.
-Such experiences may increase the younger party’s appreciation of farming and provide him/her with a wider perspective on situations facing farmers.
+Often the most successful situations are those where the son or daughter has experienced something else before returning to the farm.
+Such experiences may increase the younger party’s appreciation of farming and provide with a wider perspective on situations facing farmers.

 Will the operation provide sufficient income for both families?
 If not, have you made arrangements to supplement the income?
 Insufficient income can be the cause of a wide range of other problems.
 Family relationships are often strained when there is insufficient income for all parties.